Irina Slutskaya: 1998–99 to 2001–02 seasons

 During the 1998–99 season, Slutskaya won a silver and two bronze medals on the Grand Prix series to qualify for her fourth Final.
 In January 1999, she placed fourth at the 1999 Russian Championships, leading to her omission from the Russian teams to the European and World Championships.
 She took bronze behind Tatiana Malinina and Butyrskaya at the Grand Prix Final, held in Saint Petersburg in March 1999.
-Slutskaya then considered leaving the competition but decided to continue.
+Slutskaya then considered leaving competition, but decided to continue.

 Slutskaya made a successful comeback in the 1999–2000 season.
 In December 1999, she defeated Butyrskaya, the reigning world champion, to win her first Russian national title.
 The following month, she won the Grand Prix Final, defeating both Butyrskaya and Kwan.
 In second place behind Kwan, ahead of the two-women "super final," Slutskaya landed seven triples in the final segment, including two triple-triple combinations, and became the first woman to perform a 3Lz-3Lo combination in competition.
 In February, she won her third European title, in Vienna, Austria.
 At the 2000 World Championships in Nice, France, Slutskaya won her qualifying pool over Kwan and placed second to Butyrskaya in the short program.
 She completed six triples in the free skating, with a 2S instead of her planned 3S-3Lo, and finished second overall behind Kwan.

 Slutskaya began the 2000–01 season in dominant fashion.
-After defeating Kwan to win Skate Canada International, she took her fourth European title, in January 2001 in Bratislava, and then defended her Grand Prix Final title, in February in Tokyo.
-After winning the short program at the 2001 World Championships, in the free skating, she became the first woman to land a 3S-3Lo-2T combination.
+After defeating Kwan to win Skate Canada International, she took her fourth European title, in January 2001 in Bratislava.
+In February, she defended her Grand Prix Final title in Tokyo.
+After winning the short program at the 2001 World Championships, she became the first woman to land a 3S-3Lo-2T combination in her free skating program.
 She two-footed her 3Lz-3Lo-2T combination and had problems on two other landings.
-The judges voted 7–2 to award the gold medal to Kwan while silver went to Slutskaya.
+The judges voted 7–2 to award the gold medal to Kwan, while silver went to Slutskaya.

 In the 2001–02 season, Slutskaya won all five of her meetings with Kwan.
 However, she also saw a new challenge from the 2001 World bronze medalist, Sarah Hughes.
-After winning her first Goodwill Games title, she finished second to Hughes at Skate Canada International and then took gold at the Cup of Russia.
-At the Grand Prix Final, Slutskaya performed well to win the first two segments of the event, but her second free skating contained only three clean triples.
+After winning her first Goodwill Games title, she finished second to Hughes at Skate Canada International, and then took gold at the Cup of Russia.
+At the Grand Prix Final, Slutskaya performed well enough to win the first two segments of the event, but her second free skating contained only three clean triples.
 Three judges placed her third behind Kwan and Hughes, but four others placed her first, giving Slutskaya her third GPF title.
-She then took her third straight Russian national title but lost her European title to Maria Butyrskaya.
-Third, in the short program after a fall, she placed first in the free skating but it was not enough to overcome her deficit.
+She then took her third straight Russian national title, but lost her European title to Maria Butyrskaya.
+Third in the short program after a fall, she placed first in the free skating, but it was not enough to overcome her deficit.